swri-robotics/qt_metapackages/README.md

-This has lead to many packages with separate branches for Indigo and post-Indigo development in which the only meaningful differences are in the `package.xml` files, and keeping this branches synchronized is annoying and error-prone.
+This has lead to many packages with separate branches for Indigo and post-Indigo development in which the only meaningful differences are in the `package.xml` files, and keeping these branches synchronized is annoying and error-prone.

 The metapackages provided by this repository depend on rosdep keys for each platform that in turn depend on the appropriate Qt packages for that platform so